 In each of the transportation options, we provided websites for you to contact and make reservations.
 However, sometimes the websites are glitchy or won’t accept your payment.

-We hope you learned about the different Hanoi to Sapa transportation options.
+We hope you learned about the different ways to get from Hanoi to Sapa.

 If you have questions about any of these options, ask a question in the comment box below.